UPPMAX/programming_formalisms/docs/misc/faq.md

 Not being able to talk and/or share your screen and/or your camera is likely to make you feel excluded.

+### Do I really need a git SSH key?

+No.

+But is is thought of to be quite convenient :-)

 ## Course teaching

 ![](./img/course_teaching.jpg)